Learnability Window in Gated Recurrent Neural Networks: Learnability under heavy-tailed fluctuations

 \subsubsection{Statistical model}

-Empirical studies of SGD indicate that gradient fluctuations in deep networks are well described by a S$\alpha$S distribution with $1\leq\alpha\leq 2$ rather than a Gaussian one~\cite{simsekli2019tail,Savelii2024ClippingAdamHeavyTailed}.
-S$\alpha$S random variables form a family of heavy-tailed laws indexed by the tail index $\alpha\!\in\!(0,2]$.
+Empirical studies of SGD indicate that gradient fluctuations in deep networks are well-described by a $\mathcal{S}\alpha\mathcal{S}$ distribution with $1<\alpha\leq 2$, rather than just the Gaussian case~\cite{simsekli2019tail,Savelii2024ClippingAdamHeavyTailed}. $\mathcal{S}\alpha\mathcal{S}$ random variables form a family of heavy-tailed laws indexed by the tail index $\alpha\!\in\!(0,2]$.
 They are characterized by the characteristic function $\phi_X(t)=\exp\!\big(-\sigma^\alpha |t|^\alpha\big)$, where $\sigma>0$ is a scale parameter controlling dispersion.
-Their probability densities generally lack closed form except in special cases (Gaussian for $\alpha{=}2$, Cauchy for $\alpha{=}1$, L\'evy for $\alpha{=}1/2$) and decay with power-law tails as $p(x)\!\sim\!|x|^{-(1+\alpha)}$.
-For $\alpha<2$, these distributions have infinite variance; moreover, the first moment is finite only when $\alpha>1$ (it is undefined at $\alpha=1$).
+Their probability densities generally lack closed form except in special cases (Gaussian for $\alpha=2$ and Cauchy for $\alpha=1$), and decay with power-law tails as $p(x)\sim |x|^{-(1+\alpha)}$.
+For $\alpha<2$, these distributions have infinite variance; moreover, the first moment is finite only when $\alpha>1$.
+Throughout the detection framework developed below, we restrict $\alpha\in(1,2]$ to ensure that the mean exists and that empirical averages concentrate.

-We extend the zero-mean formulation of~\cite{simsekli2019tail} to a two-parameter location family, allowing small shifts in the mean corresponding to the presence or absence of a detectable signal.
-At lag~$\ell$, the averaged matched statistic $\widehat S_N(\ell)$ over $N$ independent training sequences is modeled as
+Motivated by this empirical evidence, and noting that the matched statistic aggregates gradient-derived contributions through linear operations, we model its fluctuations with a $\mathcal{S}\alpha\mathcal{S}$ location family (see Appendix~\ref{app:noise_floor} for a detailed justification).
+The $\mathcal{S}\alpha\mathcal{S}$ model is treated as an effective summary of the matched-statistic fluctuations, since heavy tails at this level may arise from interacting sources beyond gradient noise alone (e.g. heavy-tailed weight spectra~\citep{martin2021implicit} and parameter updates~\cite{zhang2025heavytailed}).